saidone75/wa-tor/README.md

 * "c" or "swipe left" to clear the board and pause the game
 * "r" or "swipe right" to reset the board with the current parameters
-* "h" or "swipe up" to toggle the control panel from the control panel you can set initial number of fishes and sharks, fishes and sharks breeding time and initial shark energy:
+* "h" or "swipe up" to toggle the control panel

+from the control panel you can set the initial number of fishes and sharks, their breeding time and initial shark energy:

 ![control-panel](https://i.postimg.cc/RFRPNyBh/wa-tor-0-1-control-panel.png)